Tanzania's part in the Greatest Show on Earth

 © Travel ButlersThose animals who do make it across by avoiding the snapping jaws of hungry crocodiles continue to push northwards, crossing into the neighbouring Grumeti Reserve and head up through the Ikorongo Game Reserve.

 By July, the migrating wildebeest and zebra are spread across the far Northern Serengeti plains, now into the final stages of their Tanzania journey.
 Although they can by now almost smell the fresh green grass across the border in Kenya's Masai Mara, they are not there yet.

 For those visitors who travel in the hope of seeing a crossing in the Northern Serengeti, you will, however, be pleasantly surprised at the number of vehicles sharing the event with you - because of the remoteness of the area, it attracts significantly fewer visitors compared to the busy river crossing points in the Mara.

-From August, Tanzania says goodbye to the majority of the wildebeest and zebra as they head into the Masai Mara for the next few months and are rewarded with the fresh grass they have been anticipating since the start of their long trek.
+From late August, Tanzania says goodbye to the majority of the wildebeest and zebra as they have by now crossed into the Masai Mara, where they stay for the next few months to graze on the fresh grass they have been anticipating since the start of their long trek.

 From early-mid October onwards, the herds have reappeared back into the Serengeti eco-system, and it is not uncommon to see more river crossings again in the Northern Serengeti as the herds need to cross the Mara River again in order to begin their trek back down south for the whole cycle to begin again.